TimeToogo/ff-proxy/README.md

-# FF proxy
+# FF Proxy

 FF is a proxy server which enables you to _fire and forget_ HTTP requests.
 That is, sending a HTTP request to a remote server, without waiting for a response or even the network latency required to establish a connection to that server.

 Additionally, FF provides the ability to protect sensitive payloads by encrypting the data in transit between both the client and upstream servers.